 We learn most of our facts in school, with social and cooperative skills on the playground and other places and cultures from books, movies, and television.
 But most everything else we learn from home.

 We learn from our parents and siblings.
 We learn from the rules that are and aren’t enforced.
 And we learn from our mistakes.
 Ideally, home is a safe place to try new things and make mistakes.

-As with the above, learning how to be a better leader, and picking up solid leadership skills also begins at home.
-There are many opportunities to hone your skills all the way from childhood.
-Once we enter higher levels of learning and the workforce, our learning arena shifts.
+As with the above, learning how to be a better leader and picking up important leadership skills also begins at home.

 Companies, for instance, spend a lot of money on leadership training, getting people up to speed on the basics, and providing tools for employees to improve and grow up the corporate ladder.
 However, leadership is not just for the corporate world.
 Even if you work from home, you need to develop leadership skills that come through in your virtual meetings and relationships.

 However, once you’re out of school, the general thinking is that you either learn on the job or go back to school for a degree (MBA) or obtain some specialized training.

 Here, we’ll discuss refocusing on the learning and developing key leadership skills from the comfort of your home.

 How To Hone Leadership Skills At Home

 1 – Develop Discipline Through Fitness Goals